 Vacationers should carefully consider potential health hazards when choosing a destination.
 Think about what kind of medical care is at your destination.
 You want to make sure that you can get care if you need it.

-If you are traveling abroad, bring the emergency numbers for each city you will be visiting, as well as the numbers for the American consulate and embassy.
+If you are traveling abroad, bring the emergency numbers for each city you will be visiting, as well as the numbers for the consulate and embassy.

-Patients who had their spleen removed will have lower resistance to infection as well.
+Those who had their spleen removed will have lower resistance to infection as well.
 In some cases, it may require traveling with antibiotics or avoidance of certain areas where an infection (like malaria) is common.

 Before your trip, contact your doctor to obtain the following: